guerra-antonio/DeepPhysics-Nets/README.md

 ## Repository Structure

-Each project is contained within its own directory, with detailed explanations and examples to guide you through their functionality and implementation.
+Each project is contained within its own directory, with explanations and examples to guide you through their functionality and implementation.
 These examples highlight the power of machine learning to solve complex quantum and physical systems.

 ## Requirements